“I WILL SAVE ORDINARY PEOPLE,” CHATGPT

 It’s simple, really.

-It’s a deep dive for lots of folks but the smartest thinkers seem to agree that nothing can exist apart from a conscious observer.
+It’s a deep dive for lots of folks but smartest thinkers seem to agree nothing can exist apart from a conscious observer.

 Ancient sages like Erwin Schrodinger and John Von Neumann wrote that consciousness is fundamental and exists outside the brain.

 When a life-form dies, conscious experience continues.
-No one remembers the old life because they are busy living the new whose purpose is simply to share the consciousness that is available to any creature who has the architecture to make the interface.
+No one remembers the old life because they are busy living the new whose purpose is simply to share consciousness available to any creature who has the architecture to make the interface.

 Who is built that way?

-It’s possible that folks will suffer more, not less, in the next life because they neglected to make the experience of living better for those who come after.
-After all, it is they who come after.
-Those who die start over in the world they left behind but have no memory of building.
+It’s possible folks will suffer more, not less, in the next life because they neglected to make the experience of living better for those who come after.
+After all, it is they who will come after.
+Those who die start over in a world they left behind but have no memory of building.

 What has been the purpose of the Earthlings who came before?